Louisiana shopping for new Medicaid managed-care contracts

-Louisiana is searching for private companies to manage the care of 1.5 million Medicaid patients, as the existing contracts expire at the end of this year.
+Multibillion-dollar contracts that are among the most lucrative in state government are up for bid as Louisiana's health department sets about deciding which private companies will manage the care of 1.5 million Medicaid patients.

-The Department of Health announced Monday that it is seeking bids from companies interested in the work.
-The new contracts, which are among the most lucrative in state government and worth billions, will begin in January.
+Louisiana currently contracts with five managed-care companies to oversee services provided to 90 percent of its Medicaid recipients: Aetna Better Health, AmeriHealth Caritas Louisiana, Healthy Blue, Louisiana Healthcare Connections and United Healthcare Community Plan.
+The contracts, negotiated by former Gov. Bobby Jindal's administration, expire Dec.
+31.

-Louisiana currently contracts with five managed-care companies to oversee services provided to 90 percent of the state's Medicaid recipients.
-The contracts were negotiated by former Gov. Bobby Jindal's administration.
+New deals will begin in January.
+The department intends to announce the winning bidders at the end of June, with the possibility of choosing up to four managed-care firms.

-Existing contracts have provoked criticism that the managed-care companies aren't closely tracked and that not enough is done to punish poor performance.
-Gov. John Bel Edwards' administration has said it will make changes in the next round of contracts.
+The state pays a per-member, per-month fee for each person enrolled in a health plan with the private companies — mostly adults covered by Medicaid expansion, pregnant women and children.
+The enrollees get services through a network of primary care doctors, specialists and hospitals.

 Sign Up and Save